-The table shows that in five out of seven sample years, members with a military background have made up a majority of the Council.
+The table shows that in five out of seven sample years (six out of eight if we include 2018), members with a military background have made up a majority of the Council.
 Given that only three positions are ex officio military, it is clear that these majorities have come about through appointments by the Minister of the day.

 Further, the great bulk of these non ex officio military appointments have been of former senior officers; there has always been a lot of brass in Memorial Council meetings.
-(The two most recent appointments are a welcome change from the emphasis on seniority.)
+(The two 2016 appointments of Bown and Keighran were a welcome change from the emphasis on seniority.)
 Adding to the military cast was the presence between 1996 and 2012 of Major General Steve Gower AO (Ret’d) as director, followed in that role by the Hon Dr Brendan Nelson AO, a former Minister for Defence.

 - Kerry Stokes AC, businessman and philanthropist, Chairman, age 75

 - Vice Admiral Tim Barrett AO CSC RAN, Chief of Navy (ex officio) [replaced July 2018 by Vice Admiral Michael Noonan AO ex officio]